 - Winery: Represented European vintner in London Court of International Arbitration in matter involving ownership and control of major Napa Valley winery.

-- Public-Private Partnership: Represented Airis Holdings LLP in negotiating long-term ground lease and Public Private Partnership (PPP) agreement to develop and operate a 400,000 square foot air-cargo terminal at San Francisco International Airport.
+Public-Private Partnership: Represented Airis Holdings LLP in negotiating long-term ground lease and Public Private Partnership (PPP) agreement to develop and operate a 400,000 square foot air-cargo terminal at San Francisco International Airport.
 Represented client in subsequent breach of contract action resulting in a unanimous jury verdict against the Airport on claims for breach of the implied covenant of good faith and fair dealing.
-Obtained a 2010 decision from the Court of Appeal setting aside a judgment notwithstanding the verdict and reinstating the jury verdict in favor of the client.
+Obtained a 2010 decision from the California Court of Appeal setting aside a judgment notwithstanding the verdict and reinstating the verdict in favor of the client for more than $10 million in damages and legal fees.

 - Government Franchises: Represented exclusive franchisee of the City of Monterey, California, in case of first impression establishing that the Resource Conservation and Recovery Act (RCRA), 42 U.S.C.
 6961, applies to military bases and other federal enclaves.
 Ninth Circuit prohibited the Army from seeking competitive bids for recycling and disposal services at Fort Ord because such services were provided by client under an exclusive franchise agreement with the City of Monterey.
 Parola v.
 Weinberger, 848 F.2d 956 (9th Cir.
 1988).